 We have shown that credit score heterogeneity in the refinancing probability dampens monetary policy transmission through FRMs.
 Using Fannie Mae Single-Family Loan-Level historical data, we found that the effect of monetary policy on refinancing is heterogeneous across the credit constraints faced by the borrowers.
-In particular, a 1% expansionary monetary policy shock causes a 1.28pp average increase in probability to refinance, with one standard deviation increase in the credit score corresponding to a 0.65pp rise in the refinancing probability.
-Our refinancing model implies that the credit score heterogeneity dampens the housing wealth response to monetary policy by 15% - refinance gains increase by less for borrowers with higher chances of refinancing.
+In particular, a 1% expansionary monetary policy shock causes a 1.09pp average increase in probability to refinance, with one standard deviation increase in the credit score corresponding to a 0.37pp rise in the refinancing probability.
+Our refinancing model implies that the credit score heterogeneity dampens the consumption response to monetary policy by 11% - refinance gains increase by less for borrowers with higher chances of refinancing.
+Credit score heterogeneity is another significant source of monetary policy heterogeneity besides mortgage rate heterogeneity.